 I tried to be kind even though his persistence was making me uncomfortable: Disculpe, mi español es muy malo.

-He tried again, perhaps speaking slower; I still didn’t understand.
+He tried again, speaking slower, but I still didn’t understand.

 No se.
 No comprendo.

-I was started, one for being naïve enough to not realize I was in the middle of drug deal, but also because the warm night suddenly didn’t feel as safe as it had before.
-I may have shouted “no” loudly.
-Then muttered “no” a few more times as I hurried across the street.
+I was started, one for being naïve enough to not realize I was in the middle of drug deal, but also because the warm night didn’t feel as safe as it had before.
+I firmly said “no” and then muttered “no” a few more times as I hurried across the street somehow dodging traffic.

 For those that are familiar with Colombia’s history, or who have perhaps seen the Netflix show, Narcos, my experience with the young boy and the cocania will not be surprising to you.
 When my friends in Medellin rattled off dozens of personal stories involving kids peddling drugs in the city, I realized that my story wasn’t as shocking as it felt; kids peddling cocaine is a reality in Medellin.